 What causes a heart attack?

-Heart attacks primarily occur due to atherosclerosis, a condition where arteries narrow and harden due to plaque buildup.
+Heart attacks most often happen because of a condition called atherosclerosis, where the arteries become narrow and stiff from the accumulation of plaque.
 Plaque, made of cholesterol, fat, and other substances, accumulates on artery walls, restricting blood flow.
 When a plaque ruptures, it triggers clot formation, blocking the artery and causing a heart attack.
 Risk factors like high cholesterol, blood pressure, smoking, diabetes, and genetic predisposition contribute to atherosclerosis.

 What are the common signs and symptoms of a heart attack?